Skip to main content

 Seymour graduated from Pratt in 1948 with a degree in illustration, and the following year married his long-time girlfriend, Vera Ribet.

-Vera has an interesting story in her own right--she grew up in Leipzig, Germany, and was sent away on the first Kindertransport three weeks after Kristallnacht, arriving in England at the age of 12 in 1938.
+Vera had an interesting story in her own right—she grew up in Leipzig, Germany, and was sent away on the first Kindertransport three weeks after Kristallnacht, arriving in England at the age of 12 in 1938.
 She spent the next nine years with the family that took her in, coming to the US with an uncle in 1947.

-Seymour found work as a package designer, working on both the structural and graphic elements of the packaging.
-He worked for a folding carton company for 32 years, designing packaging for such companies as Barton's Candy, and eventually becoming Art Director there.
-Then he freelanced until 1997.
+Seymour found work as a package designer with Dolin Packaging in Irvington, NJ, working on both the structural and graphic elements of the packaging; he retired in 1990.
+He also worked as a freelance illustrator and package designer until 1997.

-He and Vera raised their family in Old Bridge, NJ, where he was a founding member of Congregation Beth Ohr.
-Both he and Vera were active in the congregation.
+He and Vera raised their daughters, Julie and Francie, in Old Bridge, NJ, where he was a founding member of Congregation Beth Ohr.
+Both he and Vera were active in the congregation, and they remained in Old Bridge for over 40 years.
+They then relocated to Monroe Township, NJ.

-Vera died in 2016 at the age of 90; Seymour is still alive as of this writing (April 2024) and living in Monroe Township, NJ.
-He was one of three Ghost Army veterans to attend the events surrounding the opening of the Ghost Army Exhibit at the World War Two Museum in New Orleans in March of 2020, and he serves on the advisory board of the Ghost Army Legacy Project (GALP).
+Vera died in 2015 at the age of 90.
+Seymour continued to live in Monroe Township, and remained active in Ghost Army activities.
+He was one of three Ghost Army veterans to attend the events surrounding the opening of the Ghost Army Exhibit at the World War Two Museum in New Orleans in March of 2020, and he served on the advisory board of the Ghost Army Legacy Project (GALP).

 He donated his two wartime scrapbooks to GALP in 2013, and after careful professional conservation, and digitization of the contents, those albums are now housed at the World War Two Museum.